 The government has also legislated for PSHE to become statutory and discussions over a potential timetable for this policy are still on-going.

-SecEd and Headteacher Update are hosting this inaugural national conference to offer access to thought leadership, innovation and a range of best practice case study workshops and experts.
+SecEd and Headteacher Update are hosting the Second National Conference on Statutory RSE and PSHE to offer access to thought leadership, policy insights, innovation and a range of best practice case study workshops and experts.

-The conference will give advice, guidance and tips to help schools set up and develop effective RSE and PSHE best practice and will help ensure your plans for the statutory requirements are in line with requirements and effective.
+The conference will give advice, guidance and tips to help schools set up and develop effective RSE and PSHE and will help ensure your plans for the statutory requirements are in line with requirements and established best practice.

 The keynote sessions and interactive workshops are structured to provide insight across both primary and secondary schools and will ask key questions, challenge current thinking and foster debate.

 This conference will be chaired by Dr Pooky Knightsmith – Mental Health Ambassador and Educator & Vice Chair of the Children and Young People’s Mental Health Coalition.
 The event will give clear and practical insights into the changes ahead through a combination of keynote presentations and workshops.
 These will collectively focus on what schools can expect from statutory RSE and where we are heading with PSHE – including the latest news on Department for Education policy.